Durham, England: Park and Ride

-Durham Bus Station was located off North Road, a short walk from the cathedral, university and railway station.
-It was managed and owned by the county council.
-In February 2021, the bus station was demolished to make way for a £10m redevelopment, due to take 18 months to complete.
-Currently, scheduled buses run from temporary stands on North Road and Milburngate.

-The former station was served by Arriva North East and Go North East's local bus services, with frequent routes running in and around the North East England region.
-The bus station had 11 departure stands (lettered A–L), each of which was fitted with seating, next bus information displays, and timetable posters.

 Air

-Durham's nearest airports are Teesside Airport within the county to the south-east and Newcastle Airport to the north, both of which are located 25–30 mi from the city by road.
+Durham's nearest airports are at Teesside, within the county to the south-east, and Newcastle to the north; both are located 25–30 mi from the city by road.

 Sport

 Archery

 Durham hosts several archery clubs who shoot at various locations in the city, members of these clubs shoot for the region and individually at national events, as well as many who shoot for recreation.
 In 2014, the regional Durham And Northumberland Archery Team won the National Intercounty Team Event at Lilleshall NSC, this event saw 260 archers from 19 counties competing over two days for the title.

 Cricket

 Durham City Cricket Club plays at Green Lane Cricket Ground near the River Wear.
 Formed in 1829, Durham City was one of the founder members of the Durham Senior Cricket League upon its creation in 1903 and the First XI have been champions on thirteen occasions.

 Football

 The town's football club Durham City A.F.C. was a member the Football League between 1921 and 1928, but has long been a non-league club, currently playing in the Northern League.
 Their home ground was New Ferens Park.
-However, after a dispute with the landlord, Durham left New Ferens Park and made a deal to groundshare at Willington F.C..
+However, after a dispute with the landlord, Durham left New Ferens Park and made a deal to groundshare at Willington F.C.

 Durham is also home to FA Women's Championship team Durham Women's F.C., a team founded in 2014, they are a collaboration between South Durham and Cestria Girls and Durham University, the team are nicknamed The Wildcats, who are coached by Lee Sanders and play their Home games at Maiden Castle, part of Durham University.